 Sun., closed | Active Hours, 12:00-10:00PM

-Note: Denison Hall will be staffed with building monitors during Active Hours.
+Denison Hall will be staffed with building monitors during Active Hours.
 Students must have card access to gain entry.
-Please be sure to check-in upon arrival.
+Check-in required upon arrival.
+Wenger practice modules are open 24/7.

 Harkness Chapel & Classroom

 (special events as scheduled)

 . . . . .